jvs/sourcer/README.md

     - `foo(bar)` -- parses the rule foo using the parsing expression bar.

-## Grammar Modules

-This part is work in progress, too.

 ### Generating A Python File

 Really quickly, if you want to generate Python source code from your grammar,